Ac6Embedded/apollo-docs/docs/security/cra/scope-and-definitions.md

 Engineering interpretation:

-- A single “PDE” can be the **device + firmware + mobile app + cloud backend**, if the remote part is required for a device function.
+- A single "PDE" can be the **device + firmware + mobile app + cloud backend**, if the remote part is required for a device function.
 - A **software-only deliverable** can be a PDE by itself (e.g., a gateway agent).
 - A module/SDK/library can be a PDE if you place it on the market separately under your control.